Contributors

 Harriet Jae, a wanderer with a wheelchair, lives in Ghent, Belgium.
 Published in Poetry Wales, Poetry London, Modern Poetry in Translation, Mslexia, Under the Radar, Harana Poetry and elsewhere, she was longlisted for the 2020 and 2022 Mslexia Women’s Poetry Competition and shortlisted in 2022 for the Bridport Prize and the Live Canon Pamphlet Competition.

 Bethan James is a storyteller and marketer from south Wales.
 In 2022, she received Arts Council of Wales funding for a climate storytelling project, and was shortlisted for the Rhys Davies Short Story Award.
 Bethan represented Wales in the United Nations’ anthology Awake Not Sleeping – retelling fairy tales for gender equality.
-Tweets: @thebethanjames.
+Tweets: @thebethanjames

 Jill Jones was born in Sydney and now lives in Adelaide.
 Her latest book is Acrobat Music: New and Selected Poems.
 Her books have won or been shortlisted for a number of major literary awards.
 Her work is widely published in Australia, Canada, Ireland, NZ, Singapore, Sweden, UK and USA.
 Instagram: @jill_jones__ Facebook: Jill Jones.

 Jayant Kashyap is a scientist and writer, and has published two pamphlets and a zine, Water (Skear Zines, 2021).
 His works have appeared in POETRY, Magma, Arc, Acumen and Poetry Wales.
+His third pamphlet, Notes on Burials, won the Poetry Business New Poets Prize in 2024, and he received a Toto Award in 2025.

 Jonathan Kinsman (he/him) is a trans poet living in High Peak.
 His poetry has appeared in many anthologies and journals, including Bad Lilies, Butcher’s Dog, Fourteen Poems, Poetry Wales, The Rialto and Under The Radar.
 As well as being a performer and slam champion, he has written several pamphlets and his debut collection, The Fireman’s Daughter, is out now with Broken Sleep Books.
 Find him online @manykinsmen